 Going after the wrong customer segment can mean significant lost revenue.
 For companies dipping their toes into improving their pricing for the first time, even simple tools like customer segmentation can be a huge improvement.

 Pricing analytics show which customer segments are the most (and least) profitable and which respond best to specific pricing strategies.
-Aligning your pricing with those customer segments increases both revenue and profit, keeping customers happy and helping reduce churn.
+Aligning your pricing with those customer segments increases both revenue and profit, keeping customers happy and helping predict and reduce churn.

 Data lets you quickly learn which customers are most likely to buy and exactly how much they value your solution to their problems.
 The insights from your pricing analytics drive more effective (and profitable) business and pricing decisions for you, and a fair price for customers that matches the value you provide.
 Everybody wins.